Selected Group Exhibitions

 1996 - Prologue of Blues, SOAS, London, UK.

 1994 - The Chant of Rain, SOAS, London, UK.

 1991 - Earth...
 Water… Light… Omphalos Gallery, London, UK.

 The British Museum, UK.

 National Gallery of Jordan, Amman.

 Spoke at numerous cultural events and schools on the subject of Arabic calligraphy and Islamic Art.

-I am fascinated by calligraphy, particularly the fluid but powerful forms that can be used to illuminate all styles of text within a book, or to adorn grand ceilings and buildings as a celebration of identity, tradition and majesty.
-The shapes can be subtle whilst the patterns can be intricate – but all a symphony of geometry which stresses the spiritual importance of unity, logic, and order, with no boundaries.
+Indeed I am fascinated by calligraphy, particularly the fluid but powerful forms that can be applied to illuminate all styles of text within a book, or to adorn grand ceilings and buildings as a celebration of identity.
+These majestic shapes can be subtle whilst the patterns can be intricate – but all culminating in a symphony of geometry which stresses the spiritual importance of unity, logic, and order, with no boundaries.

-The sacred and iconic concept of ‘Nour’, the Arabic word for light and enlightenment, has been a significant feature across my work.
-For example, these elements have been manifested through the use of iridescent tones on my prints to the display of light peeking through gracefully carved letters or geometric reliefs via wood, Perspex or ceramics.
+The sacred and iconic concept of ‘Nour’, the Arabic word for light and enlightenment, has been a omnipresent feature across my work.
+For example, the elements of light and shadow have been manifested through the use of iridescent tones on my prints displaying light peeking through gracefully carved letters or geometric reliefs created out of wood, Perspex or ceramics.

-I believe that art is a profound way to embrace multi faith and multiculturalism this is core tenets of my work.
-Harmonious communication can make huge strides in bringing ethnic, cultural and linguistic barriers down.
+I believe that art is a profound way to embrace diversity and plurality, reflecting the core tenets of my work.
+Harmonious coexistence of diverse artistic practices can make huge strides in bringing down barriers and reaching out.